Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

 To prove Corollary \ref{cor:hom-main} we need to strengthen some of the above steps.
-In fact, we argue that under the set up of Corollary \ref{cor:hom-main}, conditioned on ${\rm UT}_t(\deltx)$, the number of homomorphisms of $C_{2t}$ in $\Graph''$ is $\deltx(1\pm o(1))n^{2t} p^{2t}$, and $e(\Graph'') - |U_1| \ll n^2 p^2$, with probability $1-o(1)$.
-This shows that almost all the excess homomorpshims in $\G(n,p)$ is due to the stars centered at vertices of $U_2$, i.e.~vertices with degree $\gtrsim n^2 p^2$.
-From this the conclusion of Corollary \ref{cor:hom-main} follows by yet another use of the estimate on Binomial tail probability.
+In fact, we argue that under the set up of Corollary \ref{cor:hom-main}, conditioned on ${\rm UT}_t(\deltx)$, the number of homomorphisms of $C_{2t}$ in $\Graph''$ is $\deltx(1- o(1))\corA{d}^{2t}$, and $e(\Graph'') - |U_1| \ll \corA{d}^2$, with probability $1-o(1)$.
+This shows that almost all the excess homomorpshims in $\G(n,p)$ is due to the stars centered at vertices of $U_2$, i.e.~vertices with degree $\gtrsim \corA{d}^2$. \corA{Using this finding together with an estimate on the Binomial tail probability and the {\em strict} convexity of the Binomial rate function we deduce that there must be a single large degree vertex, thereby yielding Corollary \ref{cor:hom-main}.}